agwn1819/raspberryPI-Mail-Server/README.md

-# Raspberry Pi as a personal Email server
+# Raspberry Pi as a Email server

 #In this Setup, you will learn how to build your Email Server on Raspberry PI

 You will be using following Tools:
 Postfix, open-source mail transfer agent that routes and delivers electronic mail.